Wrongful Death Frequently Asked Questions

 - Can heirs recover punitive damages against a driver who causes death?

-- What are the most common causes of wrongful death?
+- What are the most common causes of a wrongful death?

 - For what reasons do hospitals and doctors get sued for wrongful death?